 STEM Concept:

-Capillary action and color blending
+Capillary action (water traveling through tiny spaces) and color mixing.

 What You’ll Need: